ruiramos/microfrontends/react/README.md

 The main app will be available at http://localhost:8080, the individual previews at http://localhost:8081 and http://localhost:8082.

+# TODO

-This is just a proof of concept and with a few problems left to solve:
+This is just a proof of concept and with many problems left to solve:

 - [ ] Doesn't work in production mode due to webpack tree shaking optimizations (I think)
 - [ ] Requires modules to be named, on the container app webpack config
 - [ ] Sub-app index is still hardcoded with external dependencies

+I'm not even sure this is a good idea to start with.
+Feedback welcome!